-- 4. Operate the Cursor pad to select history interval among 30 sec, 1 min, 3 min and 6 min, or select OFF to turn off the past position display.
+- 4. Operate the Trackball to select history interval among 30 sec, 1 min, 3 min and 6 min, or select OFF to turn off the past position display.

-- 5. Press the ENTER soft key.
+- 5. Press the C: ENTER soft key.

 - 6. Press the MENU key to close the menu.

-2.25.7 ARP, TTM target data
+2.26.7 ARP, TTM target data

 You can show motion trends (range, bearing, course, speed, CPA and TCPA) for ARP or TTM targets.
+Note that TARGET ID NUMBER, in the ARP SETUP menu, must be turned on to display this data.

 - 1. Place the cursor on the target whose data you want to see. - 2.
 If not already displayed, press the HIDE/SHOW key to show the radar soft keys. - 3.
-Press the TARGET and TARGET INFO soft keys.
+Press the D: TARGET and D: TARGET INFO soft keys.
 The data of the selected target appears at the bottom left-hand corner of the display.
 (If an EBL/VRM data box is displayed the ARP (TTM) data box will be under it.) - 4.
-Press the RETURN soft key to finish.
+Press the E: RETURN soft key to finish.